 Blend all the oils well in the bottle and push in the dropper cap.
 Use up to 8 drops at a time in a vaporiser.
 You can also put a few drops on a tissue to inhale deeply before bed, or use 6-8 drops in a warm bath.

-For a gentle moisturising cream that will help to regenerate and calm your skin during the day, along with providing moisturise and balance, use the recipe below:
+For a gentle moisturising cream that will help to regenerate and calm your skin during the day, along with providing moisturise and balance, use the recipe below.
+In a 100ml jar and lid use:

 Blend all the oils well in the jar and apply the lid after cleaning the edges.
 Use a small amount of cream, massaging into the skin, morning and evening for best effect.

-For a beautiful spritz that will help to regenerate your skin during the day, moisturise and balance, use the recipe below:
+For a beautiful spritz that will help to regenerate your skin during the day, moisturise and balance, use the recipe below.
+In a 100ml spray bottle use:

 Blend all the hydrolat and aloe gel with the oils in the bottle and attach the spray cap.
 Shake really well until everything is mixed together.
 Spritz whenever your face feels dry or your skin feels tight.